3CCConsulting/3CCConsulting.github.io/README.md

 ## About

-Cornett Creative Consulting delivers grounded, Agile-based process and productivity consulting — no matter where your team is located.
+Cornett Consulting Company delivers grounded, Agile-based process and productivity consulting — no matter where your team is located.
 We plan with intention before we move, helping teams work smarter, build steady momentum, and turn stalled process into real productivity and revenue gains.

 ## At a Glance